Decision to proceed with final SQE design

 - Between 2015 and 2017, we consulted three times on a new national qualification for admission as a solicitor - the SQE.
 Feedback led to changes to our initial proposals, including making a degree or equivalent and a two-year period of work experience necessary for qualification.
 We also bolstered assurances around approval of qualifying work experience.

 - In 2017, we decided in principle to introduce the SQE - a rigorous, consistent assessment of competence for intending solicitors.

 - In 2018, the LSB approved regulations which allow us to require intending solicitors to take a centralised assessment.
 They will still need to approve the final rules once the assessment design has been finalised.

 - In 2018, after a competitive process, we appointed international assessment experts Kaplan as the SQE assessment provider.

-- Between 2018 and 2020, we have been developing the detail of the SQE, testing, piloting and engaging to refine the assessment.
-This has involved extensive engagement with stakeholders, involving more than 13,000 interactions with interested parties, almost 300 meetings and events, and more than 800 survey responses.
+Between 2018 and 2020, we have been developing the detail of the SQE, testing, piloting and engaging to refine the assessment.
+This has involved extensive engagement with stakeholders, involving more than 13,000 interactions with interested parties, around 150 meetings and events, and more than 800 survey responses.